mjaschen/collmex/README.md

 To run all checks and tests at once, just use `composer ci`.

-Of course, it's possible to use the test runners directly, e. g. for PHPUnit:
+Of course, it's possible to use the test runners directly, e.g. for PHPUnit:

 ```shell
 ./vendor/bin/phpunit